 58.the children of Jaala, the children of Darkon, the children of Giddel,

-59.the children of Shephatiah, the children of Hattil, the children of Pochereth-zebaim, the children of Amon.
+59.the children of Shephatiah, the children of Hattil, the children of Pochereth-hazzebaim, the children of Amon.

-60. All the Nethinims, and the children of Solomon’s servants, three hundred and ninety-two.
+60. All the Nethinim and the children of Solomon’s servants, three hundred and ninety-two.

 ¶61.
 And these were those who went up from Tel-melah, Tel-haresha, Cherub, Addon, and Immer.
-But they were not able to declare their father’s house, or their seed, whether they were of Israel.
+But they were not able to declare their father’s house or their lineage, whether they were of Israel.

 62. The children of Delaiah, the children of Tobiah, the children of Nekoda, six hundred and forty-two.

-64. These sought the record of their reckoning by genealogy, but it was not found, so they were polluted and excluded from the priesthood.
+64. These sought their record among those who were reckoned by genealogy, but it was not found, so they were excluded from the priesthood as polluted.

 65. And the governor told them that they should not eat of the most holy things until a priest arose with the Urim and Thummim.